-Josephine and Marcus were brought up in the strong tradition of Ecotopian core values of respect towards the natural world and every living thing.
+Josephine and Marcus were brought up in the strong tradition of Ecotopian core values of respect towards the natural world and every living organism.
+That gave them a strong sense of security and confidence.
 Nothing ever seemed too difficult or too overwhelming for them, that they couldn’t handle.

 However, as much as Maggie wanted to protect them from reality, she couldn’t stop them from feeling that something unexpectedly wrong was happening to their immediate environment.
-They could see the signs nature was sending and it wasn’t that difficult to read between Maggie’s worried looks and unanswered questions.
-Josephine and Marcus were always willing to help out, but each time they offered their help, they were turned down and asked to join the community projects to work from within.
-But somehow working on the community projects didn’t feel fulfilling enough to either of them.
+They could see the signs nature send and it wasn’t that difficult to read between Maggie’s worried looks and unanswered questions.
+Josephine and Marcus were always keen to help out, but each time they offered their help, they were turned down and asked to join the community projects to work from within.
+But somehow the community projects weren’t answering their questions.
 The kids knew that whatever was causing change to the weather and the soil, at some point was going to affect everyone and everything around them.

-When the kids found out about Maggie’s current work, her plan for the future of Ecotopia and the fact that their dad wasn’t their real dad, Josephine decided that the time to act was now.
-Even though Josephine was only ten years old, she was as stubborn and as driven as her mother.
-Without much planning, thinking or preparation, Josephine and Marcus decided to set off to find their real dad, in the hope that he was going to help them.
-In reality, Josephine didn’t consider any other alternative.
-In her child-like mind, responsible grown-ups do help when help is needed and fix things when it seems impossible to find common ground or workable solutions.
-Being brought up in Ecotopia where everyone is valued, respected, and where people selflessly help one another could have never prepared them for what the Old World stood for.
-The bits and bobs they knew about the Old World never mentioned the immense devastation, fear and loneliness that helped the Corporate Government keep the Down Below in increasingly poorer state for all those years.
+When they found out about Maggie’s current work, her plan for the future of Ecotopia and the small detail that their dad wasn’t their real dad, Josephine declared that the time to act was now.
+Even though Josephine was only ten years old, she was as willful and as driven as her mother.
+Without much planning, thinking or preparation, Josephine decided to set off to find their real dad, hoping that he was going to help them.
+In reality, she didn’t consider any other alternative.
+In her child-like mind, responsible grown-ups help when help is needed and fix things when something is broken.
+Being brought up in Ecotopia where everyone is valued, respected, and everyone selflessly helps one another could have never prepared either of them for what the Old World stood for.
+The bits and bobs they knew about the Old World never mentioned the immense devastation, fear and isolation that helped the Corporate Government keep the Down Below in increasing poverty for all those years.

-To sneak out of the Ecotopia, the kids took the flying scooters, which became a preferred method of transport used by the younger generation.
-Using an electronic map, which worked offline and left no trace behind, they made their way towards the only crossing there was still in existence.
-They wanted to get to the furthest reaching point on the continent, hide the scooters in the forest, and follow the path to the bridge.
-After the successful crossing of the bridge, they planned to head towards London where they believed their birth father lived.
-In a child’s mind, everything they do or plan is simple enough and doable.
-They don’t have the years of negative experience since life has been good to them; they always expect positive outcomes, regardless of reality.
+To sneak out of the Ecotopia, the kids took the flying scooters, which became a preferred method of transport used by the younger Ecotopian generation.
+Using an electronic map, which worked offline and left no digital trace behind, they made their way towards the Wall.
+After crossing the wall they headed for the only crossing that still existed between the two worlds.
+The plan was to get to the furthest reaching point on the continent, hide the scooters in the forest, and follow the path to the bridge.
+After the successful crossing of the bridge, they wanted to follow the road to London where they believed their birth father lived.
+In a child’s mind, everything they do or plan is always easy and doable.
+It’s easier this way to make decisions without the burden of experience.

-Within a few hours under a cover of the night sky, the kids managed to reach the furthest reaching point of Ecotopia, unnoticed and unchecked.
+Within a few hours under a cover of the night sky, the kids managed to reach the furthest reaching point they could, unnoticed and unchecked.
 Once the scooters were safely hidden, they made their way towards the bridge.

-That old bridge used to connect the Old World with the New World but was severely damaged the moment the Old World decided that the continent was the enemy of the Corporate Government.
-The New World insisted on the Corporate Government to mend their old ways of the past to save Earth and humanity from inevitable extinction.
-However, the Corporate Government always knew better and wouldn’t have anyone dictate what they should or shouldn’t do.
-Currently, the bridge was mostly used by the smugglers to smuggle provisions from Ecotopia and people from the Old World.
+That old bridge used to connect the Old World with the New World but was severely damaged when the Old World decided that the continent was the enemy of the Corporate Government.
+The New World insisted on the Corporate Government to mend their out dated ways of the past to save Earth and humanity from inevitable extinction.
+However, the Corporate Government always knew better and wouldn’t have anyone dictate to them.
+At present, the bridge was mostly used by the smugglers to smuggle provisions from Ecotopia and people from the Old World.

-However, what was very unfamiliar to them was the darkness and deprivation of what once must have been a magnificent forest.
 The closer they were getting to the bridge the less vegetation was around them.
-The dry hostile ground was full of twigs snatching under their feet, carrying the hollow noise across the barren land.
+The dry hostile ground was full of twigs snatching under their feet, carrying the hollow noise across the land.
 Those were the first signs that things were very different in the Old World than in Ecotopia.

 Josephine and Marcus had no idea that crossing the bridge could be a life-threatening experience.
-They could easily be kidnapped and disappear into one of the countless sweatshops the Above kept Down Below to control the remaining masses of the population.
-Being brought up in an Ecotopian bubble doesn’t prepare anyone for the austerity of the Old World, dysfunctional stands on humanity, and politics.
+They could easily be kidnapped and disappear into one of the countless work camps the Above kept Down Below to control the remaining masses of the population.
+Being brought up in an Ecotopian bubble doesn’t prepare anyone for the austerity of the Old World, dysfunctional stands on humanity, and the environment.

 Josephine decided that they should find some ragged clothes and put them over their Ecotopian uniforms, just in case they got caught or got themselves in troubles.
-She had this powerful feeling that somehow it could be their safety net if the trouble arises.
-Blending in with the environment was surely a good idea, especially in a place where everyone and everything had looked the same for years and strangers were not taken to kindly.
+She had this strange feeling that somehow it could be their safety net if the trouble arose.
+Blending in with the environment was surely a good idea, especially in a place where everyone and everything had looked the same for years and strangers weren’t taken to kindly.
 It wasn’t challenging to find dirty, torn pieces of clothing.
-People often abandoned their belongings in a hurry and in desperation jumped into the sea in vain hope of reaching the safety of the Old Continent before the Corporate Government got them first.
+People often abandoned their belongings in a hurry and in desperation jumped into the sea in vain hope of reaching the safety of the Old Continent before the Corporate Government got to them first.

-Marcus was following in Josephine’s footsteps, who tried to step as gently and carefully on the stones as she could.
-However, with each step and each wobbled under her feet, Josephine developed a new anxious feeling that started to spread over her young body, influencing her decision-making mechanism.
+Josephine tried to step as gently and carefully on the stones as she could, Marcus followed.
+However, with each step and each wobbled under her feet, Josephine discovered a new anxious previously unknown feeling that spread over her young body, making her question her decisions.

-Marcus didn’t like the thick fog that slowly was creeping around them, as if it was sucking them inside its swirly, milky consistency.
+Marcus didn’t like the thick fog that slowly crept around them, as if it was sucking them inside its swirly, milky consistency.
 The unsettling quietness of the crossing was petrifying, making their footsteps seem to be the only sound in the vast sea of undisturbed silence.
-Since the kids’ full concentration was on stepping on the right stones, they both failed to notices drones flying low above their heads and slight ripples on the water below them.
+Since the kids’ full concentration was on stepping on the right stones, they both failed to notices drones flying low above their heads causing the slight ripples on the water below.

-The drone and the sea ripples were part of the Old World’s the spying machine that was keeping track of their movement and thanks to their father’s invention, the eyes in the sky were recording their whereabouts.
-A specialized team of Old World troops sent from Down Below to meet the kids on the Old World’s side of the bridge.
+The drones were part of the Old World’s spying machine recording their every move.
+A specialized team of Old World troops was sent from Down Below to meet the kids on the Old World’s side of the bridge.
 At the end of the day, it was a novelty for the Old World to have such young visitors crossing over.
-The Old World wasn’t going to let anyone sneak back (delusion of the Old World’s greatness still prevail over the reality), and that policy included kids.
-Those two could be of some value and maybe even could be used as bargaining chips with the Ecotopians.
+The Old World wasn’t going to let anyone sneak back, delusion of the Old World’s greatness still prevail over reality.
+Those two could prove some value and maybe even be used as bargaining chips with the Ecotopians.

 If it wasn’t for the children’s physical strength and their high alert, crossing the bridge could have proven fatal for both of them.
 After more than five hours of exhausting and painfully slow crossing, they finally reached the other side of the bridge.
-Their small bodies emerged from the cloud of the fog into the unwelcoming shores of the Old World.
+Their small bodies emerged into the unwelcoming shores of the Old World.

 – “Who are you and what you want with us?” spoke a girl in a soft but commanding voice.